ek8terina/Gendering/README.md

 This repo includes some csvs as samples to run the code as is and for formatting examples. "final_sample.csv" is an example of the output created by running the Quickstart, "names_format.csv" is the sample format input csvs MUST follow. "gender_this.csv" is the sample data the code will run on automatically, replace with desired data and follow [Quickstart](##heading-1 "Goto quickstart") instructions.

 ## Results
 A sample of the results output is in "final_sample.csv".
-The final CSV output includes the following
+The final CSV output includes the following:
 1. firstName
 2. secondName
 3. surName